A Scale What?

 - We can see that 3,200mm (3.2m) in real life is equivalent to 160mm on our scale ruler.

-You can see how all this swapping between metres, centimetre and millimetres is confusing so we use millimetres for everything.
+You can see how all this swapping between metres, centimetres and millimetres is confusing so we use millimetres for everything.

 If you are drawing with a computer-aided drawing (CAD) program you will be drawing at 1:1 and then representing your scale on a page.
 However, in the early stages of design, it is important to start developing your ideas with old fashioned pencil, pen and paper.
 During this stage, you should have a scale ruler in your hands so that you are thinking about the measurement of something in real life and can immediately draw it to scale on the page.
 You do not have to keep converting real-life numbers to your scale in your head, and therefore reduce the risk of error.